 My absolute favourite hanging brush on the planet is owned by a mate of mine who has had it for decades.
 The bristles are worn right down so there isn’t a lot of flex in it at all.
 Unfortunately, they’re not manufactured like that and getting him to part with his would be a miracle.

 A specialist wallpaper installer might tell you there are different types of seam roller for different papers, however this is way too specialist for this blog.
 For me, you just need a sturdy wooden roller which is free running with a comfortable handle.
 I’ve had plastic rollers in the past and they don’t do the same job.
 This is one of those items where you don’t need to be overly fussy if I’m honest, however my favorite has got to be the Hamilton Perfection.
 It does everything you need it to and it’s a quality bit of kit for under a tenner.
-You can buy Hamilton Perfection seam rollers online or most decorating Centres.
+You can buy Hamilton Perfection seam rollers online by clicking here, or most decorating Centres.

 The Best Straight Edge